 They may be the right tool for you.
 I can use them to pass them out on a bus (which is done frequently where I live), or at a fair.
 I use them when I’m in Latin America since I don’t quite have full fluency in Spanish yet.

 Join the Conversation

-I know some of my readers use tracts.
+I know some of my readers are using tracts for evangelism.
 Share your thoughts or reactions in the comments.
 Help me answer this mom’s question.